odevsa/aha/README.md

 ## Disclaimer

-This is for my personal use, if you want to try it, it`s for your own risk.
+This is for my personal use and it's working in progress, so files can be deleted, things can break, etc. If you want to try it, it`s for your own risk.

 ## What you will need